John Jacob Astor: Real estate and retirement

 In the 1830s, Astor foresaw that the next big boom would be the build-up of New York, which would soon emerge as one of the world's greatest cities.
-Astor sold his interests in the American Fur Company, as well as all his other ventures, and used the money to buy and develop large tracts of Manhattan Island real estate.
-Astor correctly predicted the city's rapid growth northward on the island, and he purchased more and more land beyond the then-existing city limits.
+Astor sold his interests in the American Fur Company, and all his other ventures, and used the money to buy and develop large tracts of Manhattan Island real estate.
+Astor correctly predicted New York's rapid growth northward on Manhattan, and he purchased more and more land beyond the then-existing city limits.
 Astor rarely built on his land, but leased it to others for rent and their use.
 After retiring from his business, Astor spent the rest of his life as a patron of culture.
 He supported the ornithologist John James Audubon in his studies, artwork, and travels, and the presidential campaign of Henry Clay.